Listening SectionClick here to do the Listening Section

 Gina: "....
 I have nothing to do on Saturdays and Sundays."

 Yuni: "Great then.
-That way we can always practice our English."
+You can practice your English there."

 - I’m very sorry but I can’t come with you.